Why is it important

 Water Management

-B.Grimm Power is dedicated to conserving and efficiently utilising water resources throughout our value chain, as well as planning and managing wastewater effectively.
-We continuously collaborate with communities and external organisations to promote water conservation.
-Recognising the increasing risks of drought caused by climate change, we conduct watershed-level water risk assessments to ensure our operations do not affect community access to water.
-We also promote efficient water use of water in our production processes, following the 3Rs (Reduce-Reuse-Recycle) principle, such as increasing the recirculation cycle of cooling water and partially replacing freshwater usage with treated wastewater to reduce consumption and minimise drawing water from public sources.
-Additionally, we regularly monitor wastewater quality to ensure compliance with legal standards and prevent negative impacts on the environment and communities surrounding our power plants.
+B.Grimm Power is committed to conserving and using water resources efficiently throughout the value chain while implementing appropriate wastewater management practices.
+We also collaborate continuously with communities and external organisations to support water conservation initiatives.
+Recognising the risks of drought associated with climate change, B.Grimm Power conducts water risk assessments at the watershed level to ensure that our operations do not adversely affect community access to water.
+In addition, we promote efficient water use in line with the 3Rs principles (Reduce–Reuse–Recycle).
+Key initiatives include increasing water recirculation cycles in cooling tower systems, reusing treated water to reduce raw water consumption, and regularly monitoring wastewater quality to ensure compliance with applicable standards.
+These measures help prevent potential negative impacts on the environment and surrounding communities.

 Water Related Risks Assessment